 …And there’s nothing keeping you from doing the same.
 It doesn’t need to be some grand, public service offering like Kudu.
 It could start with a simple PDF that you give to your clients at the end of an engagement that offers them some sort of ongoing value for a monthly fee.

-The last section of the new edition of DYFR teaches you how to setup and sell productized consulting services, but regardless of whether or not you’ve taken the course, the above should inspire and inform you enough to start something new — no matter how small or seemingly inconsequential it might be at first.
+DYFR teaches you how to set up and sell productized consulting services, but regardless of whether or not you’ve taken the course, the above should inspire and inform you enough to start something new — no matter how small or seemingly inconsequential it might be at first.

 (Note: I have no affiliate or commercially lucrative relationship with any of the above.
 I know Philip and Jane personally, both of whom are customers of mine and kicking butt when it comes to implementing what I teach.
 I also am a paying customer of Jane’s Correlation service, because she spoke to the pains I have in running a software business more than any other designer I’ve come across.)